B3Partners/docker-backup/README.md

 # Todos

-- [x] Add option to asymmetrically encrypt the backup (using gpg for example)
-- [x] Include file hashes in output
 - [ ] Push backup metrics to Prometheus (which databases, success/fail, full and compressed size, duration, upload stats) for alerts and dashboard in Grafana or similar
 - [ ] Don't start new job when old one still running (only problem with short schedule or if job hangs)